Ryuzaki-MrL/savemii/README.md

 Up to 256 backups can be made per title.
 Backups are stored in sd:/wiiu/backups.

-Please report any issues that may occur.
+Use it at your own risk and please report any issues that may occur.

+Known issues:
+- some games exhibit unexpected behaviour when the savefile is restored

 TODO:
 - installable package